 If at decision block 74 (FIG. 4), the local state is "idling", control proceeds to a decision block 92.
-At the decision block 92, the state of the remote computer (which was in the last packet received by the local state of the remote computer is "begin listening" or "listening", the program proceeds directly to the transmission handling operations of FIG. 9.
-If the remote computer is in either the "begin idling" or "idling" decision block 94, the system determines if there are data packets in the network transmission FIFO 36.
+At the decision block 92, the state of the remote computer (which was in the last packet received by the local computer from the remote computer) is checked.
+If the 60 22 or the receipt of a message from the remote comstate of the remote computer is "begin listening" or "listening", the program proceeds directly to the transmission handling operations of FIG. 9.
+If the remote computer is in either the "begin idling" or "idling" states, control proceeds to a decision block 94.
+At the 65 available from the audio input hardware 24, the prodecision block 94, the system determines if there are data packets in the network transmission FIFO 36.
 If no packets are found in the network transmission FIFO 36, then the main control task proceeds to the transmission handling operations of FIG. 9.
 If the network transmission FIFO 36 contains data packets, control advances to an action block 96.
 At the action block 96, the main control task sets the local state to "begin talking", because the audio input hardware 24 of the local computer received audio input while it was "idling".
 After the local state is set to "begin talking", control proceeds to the transmission handling operations of FIG. 9.

 If at decision block 92, the state of the remote computer is either "begin talking" or "talking", the program advances to an action block 98.
-At the action block 98, the main control task sets the state of the local computer to "begin listening", because the remote computer sent different operations depending on the local computer 15 a message to the local computer while the local computer was "idling" (i.e. waiting for some form of input) as determined at the decision block 74.
-After the state of the local computer has been set at the action block 98, control proceeds to the transmission handling opera-
+At the action block 98. the main control task sets the state of the local computer to "begin listening", because the remote computer sent puter was "idling" (i.e. waiting for some form of input) as determined at the decision block 74.
+After the state of the local computer has been set at the action block 98. control proceeds to the transmission handling opera-